 For example, the two commands below are equivalent in terms of coverage.
 However, the second form using get_clocks is far more efficient because the multicycle path constraint references a single clock object instead of potentially hundreds of thousands of sequential elements.

 Original:

 '''

 set_multicycle_path -from [all_inputs] -to [all_registers -clock clk1]

+Optimal:

+set multicycle path -from [all inputs] -to [get clocks clk1]

 '''